Speaker Submissions are now closed.

 Duration: 45 mins

 Panel sessions are a forum for debate, where many different viewpoints are aired on a single topic or issue.
-If you choose this format you would be responsible for selecting and recruiting appropriate panellists.
+When you submit a panel session you will be responsible for proposing appropriate panellists.
+If your session is selected we'll work with you to confirm the final panel.
 Audience participation should be encouraged in panel sessions.
-We recommend up to 5 panellists max plus a chairperson.
+We recommend a maximum of 4 panellists plus a chairperson.